 Introduction: What is the difference between ITIL and PSA?

-Introducing ITIL and PSA into your business can lower your IT costs and ultimately produce higher returns on your IT investments.
+Introducing ITIL and ITSM into your business can lower your IT costs and ultimately produce higher returns on your IT investments.
 It is common for many working within the IT and software industries to get the two definitions confused, or perhaps use the terms interchangeably.
 That is why we have produced a quick article here to help demonstrate the difference between the two and offer some suggestion on how to integrate the two concepts into your business model.
-It is important to understand the differences between ITIL and PSA, including the key differences.
+It is important to understand the differences between ITIL and ITSM, including the key differences.

 ITIL is an acronym that refers to a set of detailed practices that align your IT department with your business needs.
-ITIL assists you in your implementation of PSA and therefore should be viewed as the ‘What’ of IT Service Management.
+ITIL assists you in your implementation of ITSM and therefore should be viewed as the ‘What’ of IT Service Management.
 ITIL is the industry standard, recommended best practices.
 These have evolved over time and are currently overseen by the UK body Axelos.
 Please see our article on why it is important to aligned your software solution by ITIL standards.

-PSA: IT Service Management- The entirety of your activities for designing and implementing your IT services.
+ITSM: IT Service Management- The entirety of your activities for designing and implementing your IT services.